FAQ

 Below, here's a comparison of the 2 helmets on-screen on the Tantive IV, with the Hero on the left and the Stunt on the right.

-These next three from Braks Buddy are very nice as are screen grabs from the "Making of" program.
+These next three from Art Andrews are screen grabs from the "Making of" program.
 Top left is a hero whereas the lower larger picture features a Hero with two stunts behind him.

 The whole project from beginning to end was probably no more than a few months, and yet the designs have become some of the most recognizable film props of the 20th Century.